wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 10. The calm being of God’s Kingdom, which in your sane mind is perfectly conscious, is ruthlessly banished from the part of the mind the ego rules.
-²The ego is desperate because it opposes literally invincible odds, whether you are asleep or awake.
+The ego is desperate because it opposes literally invincible odds, whether you are asleep or awake.
-³Consider how much vigilance you have been willing to exert to protect your ego, and how little to protect your right mind.
+Consider how much vigilance you have been willing to exert to protect your ego, and how little to protect your right mind.
-⁴Who but the insane would undertake to believe what is not true, and then protect this belief at the cost of truth?
+Who but the insane would undertake to believe what is not true, and then protect this belief at the cost of truth?

 ::: details Expanded
 The calm being of God’s Kingdom, which [calm being] in your sane mind is perfectly conscious, is ruthlessly banished from the part of the mind the ego rules.
-²The ego is desperate because it [the ego] opposes literally invincible odds, whether you are asleep or awake.
+The ego is desperate because it [the ego] opposes literally invincible odds, whether you are asleep or awake.
-³Consider how much vigilance you have been willing to exert to protect your ego, and how little [vigilance] to protect your right mind.
+Consider how much vigilance you have been willing to exert to protect your ego, and how little [vigilance] to protect your right mind.
-⁴Who but the insane would undertake to believe what is not true, and then protect this belief [in what is not true] at the cost of truth?
+Who but the insane would undertake to believe what is not true, and then protect this belief [in what is not true] at the cost of truth?
 :::

 ::: details Substituted
 The calm being of God’s Kingdom, calm being in your sane mind is perfectly conscious, calm being is ruthlessly banished from the part of the mind the ego rules.
-²The ego is desperate because the ego opposes literally invincible odds, whether you are asleep or awake.
+The ego is desperate because the ego opposes literally invincible odds, whether you are asleep or awake.
-³Consider how much vigilance you have been willing to exert to protect your ego, and how little vigilance to protect your right mind.
+Consider how much vigilance you have been willing to exert to protect your ego, and how little vigilance to protect your right mind.
-⁴Who but the insane would undertake to believe what is not true, and then protect this belief in what is not true at the cost of truth?
+Who but the insane would undertake to believe what is not true, and then protect this belief in what is not true at the cost of truth?
 :::

 ::: details Simplified